 Development, despites its deceptively simple name, has no singular discourse or meaning.
 To many, it refers to the growth of a country’s economy – a state-led drive to improve indicators such as Gross National Product (GNP).
 This view is problematic.
 It poses development as a nihilistic venture, with no humane ends.
 In contrast to these theories, Amartya Sen (1999) proposed that development should be viewed as improving the lives of the people of a country.
+This approach is called the Enhancement of Capability.

 This essay will be examining Sen’s idea of expanding human capabilities, then its implications on our understanding of poverty and inequality and finally on how this theory departs from older development theories.